-A few weeks ago, GrowLab co-founder Debbie Landa sent out the latest 500 Startups demo day video with a simple one-liner “Hey - this is the 500 startups preso's - this is how you present.”
+A few weeks ago, GrowLab co-founder Debbie Landa sent out the latest 500 Startups demo day video with a simple one-liner “Hey - this is how you present.”

 The first one, CompStak, is killer.
 3 minutes and 30 seconds of high-energy traction-packed excitement, well designed, and well done Michael Mandel.